ministryofjustice/security-guidance/docs/account-management.md

     Users may experience account lockouts due to inactivity, need to know permissions or change of employment status such as contract termination.
 Access to these accounts must only be re-enabled with line manager approval.

+Systems should have a way to forcibly revoke an account, and disconnect any active session instantly.
+This is to deal with scenarios such as suspicion that an account or access has been compromised.
+The session disconnect is required because revoking an account on some systems does not necessarily invalidate an existing session immediately.

 ## Password changes

 When designing and developing systems for use within the MoJ, password changes must be enforced for these events: